UPDATE 1-Metro confident split will go ahead on schedule

 * Metro says still sees split happening mid-year (Adds further details on judge's assessment, lawyer comment)

-DUESSELDORF, Germany, June 22 German retailer Metro said its split into two companies would go ahead mid-year as planned, after a German court dismissed most shareholder challenges seeking to block the demerger.
+DUESSELDORF, Germany, June 22 (Reuters) - German retailer Metro said its split into two companies would go ahead mid-year as planned, after a German court dismissed most shareholder challenges seeking to block the demerger.

 Shareholders in Metro overwhelmingly voted in February to back the plan to split the group's wholesale and hypermarket food business from Media-Saturn, Europe's biggest consumer electronics group, by the middle of the year.